thuml/Sundial/README.md

 | 2880            | 288               | 20                  | 949ms          |

-All you need is a network connection and the HuggingFace access.
+All you need is a network connection and the HuggingFace access!

 ```
 pip install transformers==4.40.1